Skip to content

 String values: plain text or markup

 All string values are returned as markup rather than plain text by default.
-This is important for security reasons to prevent mallicous data to cause cross-site scripting issues.
+This is important for security reasons to prevent malicious data to cause cross-site scripting issues.
 However, that's not helpful in many case in the context of ECA processing, when you e.g. want to copy the value from one text field to another in an entity.

 An example, of what's different in markup and plain text, is the Terms & conditions string.
 If that's returned as markup and afterwards stored in a string field again, you'll get Terms & conditions as a result.
 Other HTML entities will cause similar issues.